Wed, 14 October 2020

-Giselle Petzinger, MD, an associate professor of Neurology at the University of Southern California and today’s guest, studies the extensive effects of how different types of exercise, in particular skill-based exercise, can affect the clinical outcome for people with Parkinson’s disease.
+Giselle Petzinger, MD, an associate professor of Neurology at the University of Southern California, studies the extensive effects of how different types of exercise, in particular skill-based exercise, can affect the clinical outcome for people with Parkinson’s disease.

 Dr. Petzinger's work focuses on understanding how to promote brain repair after injury, particularly in the context of Parkinson's disease.
 She is currently investigating ways to enhance neuroplasticity in a preclinical model of the disease.
 She has examined the role of exercise in Parkinson's disease, with emphasis on how different types of exercise affect distinct regions of the brain.
 Her work has implications for improving the quality of life of patients diagnosed with the neurological disorder — a condition for which there is no cure.

 If you’re interested in learning more, you can read the full show notes here: https://www.foundmyfitness.com/episodes/giselle-petzinger

 Join over 300,000 people and get the latest distilled information on parkinson's disease straight to your inbox weekly: https://www.foundmyfitness.com/newsletter

 Become a FoundMyFitness premium member to get access to exclusive episodes, emails, live Q+A’s with Rhonda and more: https://www.foundmyfitness.com/crowdsponsor